 325. INTRODUCTION TO STATISTICS.
 (3, 0, 3).
 Counting techniques, discrete and continuous probability distributions with applications, hypothesis testing.
-Prereq: MATH 140 or MATH 143 with a grade of "C" or better.
+Prereq: MATH 109 or MATH 143 with a grade of "C" or better.

 368. ELEMENTARY SURVEY SAMPLING.
 (3, 0, 3).
 Topics in survey sampling; emphasis on the design and analysis of surveys.
-Prereq: STAT 214 or STAT 325.
+Prereq: STAT 214 or STAT 325 with a grade of "C" or better.

-To enroll in any 400-level course, students must be admitted to the Upper Division; to enroll in a 400(G)level course in which there are graduate students, students must have junior or higher standing.
+To enroll in any 400-level course, students must be admitted to the Upper Division; to enroll in a 400(G)- level course in which there are graduate students, students must have junior or higher standing.